Repentance—Door of Mercy

 Jesus Opens the Door

 While it is true God has decreed a judgment of death upon sin, He is also a God of love.
 “God is love” (1 John 4:16).
 God loves you even if you are living in sin.
-His love has made a way for you to be saved.
-(John 3:16) God will carry out His judgment on sin, and if this justice would be meted out to man, he would instantly die.
-Therefore God, not willing that any should perish, sent His son Jesus to take the penalty of our sins that we may live.
-The Bible says: “Behold…the goodness and severity of God” (Romans 11:22).
-The goodness of God desires to save man but His judgment demands sentence.
+His love has made a way for you to be saved (John 3:16).
+God will carry out his judgment on sin, and if this justice would be meted out to man, he would instantly die.
+Therefore God, not willing that any should perish, sent his son Jesus to take the penalty of our sins that we may live.
+The Bible says, “Behold therefore the goodness and severity of God” (Romans 11:22).
+The goodness of God desires to save man but his judgment demands sentence.

 Jesus came to this world for the express purpose of redeeming our souls.
 He was holy, without sin, the spotless Lamb of God.
 God’s love for us was proven when He took our sins and guilt and put them upon Jesus.
 Behold his goodness!
 Jesus was now made sin in our place, and to satisfy the judgment of God, He was crucified on a cross.
 He endured the pain and agony, and then died.
 Our sins were paid.
 Behold the severity of God!

 Can you see that Jesus died for you; He died because of your sins?
 Who really crucified Jesus?
 Were only the Jewish rulers, or Pilate, or the Roman soldiers responsible?
 Peter the apostle preached a sermon to a multitude of people numbering thousands.
 Peter’s message was right to the point: “Him [Jesus]… ye have taken, and by wicked hands have crucified and slain” (Acts 2:23).
 Will you look to Jesus, the One who was crucified, and acknowledge your sin?